zeyh/RCS/README.md

 ### Monitoring existing jobs

-The "Active Jobs" page lists all of your jobs currently in a queue no matter how they were submitted.
+The "Active Jobs" page lists all of your jobs currently in a queue no matter how they were submitted, and jobs that are recently completed within a short time frame.
 You can see job info like ID, Name, User, Account, Time Used, Queue, Status, Cluster, and filter jobs on this page.

 **Checking Job Output or Running Details**